jackhaldane/twilio-AWS-DynamoDB-CallerIDLookup-Function/README.md

 # Usage
 accepts a `<$FromCall>` variable which is passed to the AWS API gateway URL then to a Lambda function.

+Function returns false if the number isn't in the database or if the key isAllowed is false and returns true if the object exists and the key isAllowed is true.